When a Divorce is Final in Arizona

 A second application was filed the same day by the wife seeking attorneys’ fees for post-trial proceedings (June through December 2011).
 The husband responded in opposition to the wife’s petition.
 The court set an evidentiary hearing.

 July 9, 2012: Evidentiary hearing on Wife’s petition for contempt and enforcement and additional unresolved issues.

-August 9, 2012: Signed minute entry filed containing resolution of several issues pertaining to division of marital property/accounts for Natale v.
+August 9, 2012: Signed minute entry filed containing the resolution of several issues pertaining to the division of marital property/accounts for Natale v.
 Natale.
-The minute entry was signed as a formal order, but did not include a certification of finality for appeal under Family Rule 78(B).
+The minute entry was signed as a formal order but did not include a certification of finality for appeal under Family Rule 78(B).

 August 24, 2012: Judgment entered by family court awarding attorneys’ fees for post-trial proceedings to the wife.

-September 17, 2012: Judgment awarded wife additional attorneys’ fees for enforcement proceedings by family court.
-As of this date, all issues pending before the court in relation to the January 4, 2012 petition/application were resolved.
+September 17, 2012: Judgment awarded wife additional attorneys’ fees for enforcement proceedings by the family court.
+As of this date, all issues pending before the court in relation to the January 4, 2012, petition/application were resolved.